-Additionally, innovation and extensive planning was used to build a new central energy plant around the existing plant.
+Through innovation and extensive planning, we built a new central energy plant around the existing plant.
 One of the greatest challenges of the project was to keep the hospital operable during construction, requiring acute efforts to sequentially demo, install, and commission new boilers, chillers, and pumps without causing lag in facility operations were required.

-TCM successfully provided full mechanical, plumbing, and medical gas on the 153,000 square foot addition to the hospital which added patient beds, additional operating rooms, and doubled the size of the emergency department.
+We successfully provided full mechanical, plumbing, and medical gas on the 153,000 square foot addition to the hospital, which added patient beds, additional operating rooms, and doubled the size of the emergency department.

 Successful PartnershipsOwner: Quorum Health